 How to make hypertufa pumpkins?

 Well, let me tell you!
-I have made several hypertufa pumpkins this week and I am truly surprised at how well they turned out.
+I have made several hypertufa pumpkins this week ( My post was originally written in August 2016 and those pumpkins are still in fine condition and the branches/stems are still there!) and I am truly surprised at how well they turned out.
 And I can’t wait to show you.
 My husband helped and we made a video of our procedure.
 I have included it in this post plus a printable to show you the amounts of material you will need based on how many pumpkins you’ll be making.

 Oh wait, maybe you shouldn’t go look at that Epic Fail.
 But I defended myself here.

 How to Make Hypertufa Pumpkins – The molds

 I have been collecting the small Pumpkin Treat buckets during the past year.
 At least, when I remembered.
 When I was out at garage sales, I tried to remember to pick them up when I saw them for 25¢ or less.
 As you can see, some of these have children’s names on them from Trick or Treat Night.
 I know there were a few I passed up because of “brain fog” or something.
 But when I remembered, I got a few.
 By a few, I mean I have five of them.

 Some of the orange buckets have deep indentations in them so that they look more like pumpkins they represent.
 I like them most of all.
 Other buckets have a more shallow indentation, but these still make an attractive mold.